-One study looked at five patients that were abusing Imodium because of an opioid addiction.
+One study looked at five patients that were abusing Imodium because of opioid addiction.
 Three of the patients experienced life-threatening cardiac arrhythmias and one experienced a second episode of arrhythmia after resuming Imodium abuse.
 In all cases, abnormal cardiac symptoms ceased when the patients stopped using the drug.
 Researchers in the study surmised that efforts to curb the distribution of prescription opioids in response to the epidemic might drive more people to seek Imodium as a substitute.

 Treating Opioid Addiction Safely

 Opioid withdrawal syndrome is an uncomfortable process where your body recovers from opioid dependence.
 Your brain and nervous system become chemically unbalanced when you quit after forming a chemical dependence on opioids.
 Withdrawal symptoms are extremely unpleasant and can cause flu-like symptoms and extreme opioid cravings.
 In very rare cases, opioid withdrawal can be deadly, but this usually involves a secondary medical condition.